-The social media marketing space has become more competitive but there are always new people entering the job market.
-Changes in Twitter, Facebook, and Instagram have made automation more difficult.
-Marketers need to be a bit more hands-on but there’s still room for automating and reducing workload.
+Social media marketing has become more competitive but there are always new people entering the job market.
+Changes in Twitter, Facebook, and Instagram have made automation more difficult so marketers need to be a bit more “hands on”.
+But there’s still room for automating and reducing workload.
 Social media marketers with graphic design skills or an eye for design can do well.
 Social is often a very visual medium and the most eye-catching designs tend to get traction.

 Want to get started as a social media manager?
 Reach out to businesses that you know and ask them about their social strategy.
 Find out if they need help.
 Show them how you can increase sales.
 Walk the talk by building your own engaged social media following.
-Use tools like SocialInsider, Promo Republic, Buffer, and ContentStudio will help you run multiple accounts at the same time.
+Tools like Promo Republic, Buffer, and ContentStudio will help you run multiple accounts at the same time.

 Getting started as a digital ad manager is easy.
 But unless you’ve studied your ad channel, good results are hard to come by.
-There’s art (especially with Adwords) to crafting good advertisements and matching them with landing pages.
+There’s art (especially with Google Ads) in crafting good advertisements and matching them with landing pages.
 And you need to manage keywords and keyword groups to keep costs down.
-This is a task I perform daily as an Ads manager and I like to think of the process as a type of game.
+This is a task I perform daily as a manager and I like to think of the process as a type of game.
 Keeping costs down while getting the most clicks possible can be challenging.
-It’s not a job for everyone but if you can learn the ropes, it’s a great way to get started in online marketing.
+It’s not a job for everyone but if you can learn the ropes, it’s a great way to get started in digital marketing.

 Did you know that there are other platforms that can offer a better return on investment for businesses buying ads?
 These platforms are still relatively untapped by marketers.
 Reddit and Quora are just two alternatives to the main ad networks.
 Now’s a good time to learn these platforms before the gold rush.
 If you can prove to clients you understand how to generate traffic and revenue from these platforms, you have a business model.